ibuddieat/zk_libcod/doc/added_dvars.md

     * Type: Boolean
     * Default: True
     * Effect: Define whether the `sv_downloadMessage` dvar should also apply for map file downloads, i.e., such that contain `mp_` or `empty` in the file path.
+  * `sv_downloadMessageForLegacyClients`
+    * Type: String
+    * Default: ""
+    * Effect: If set to a non-empty string, players on game version 1.0 that attempt to download a file on connect are disconnected from the server, with the specified message displayed after disconnect.
+Related dvars: `sv_downloadMessage`, `sv_downloadMessageAtMap`.
   * `sv_kickGamestateLimitedClients`
     * Type: Boolean
     * Default: True